chrissearle/www_smu/src/blog/2016/02/14-svarterud-pics-tests-etc.md

 Next up - a test of [autopilot](http://autoflightlogic.com/autopilot).
 This has lots of abilities - but all I was testing here was orbit - at different angles of camera and speeds.
 It is flying autonomously - so I got a little time to warm my hands while this was being done.
 Note that the original footage is smooth too - that's not done in post.

-If you take a look at the <%= flytrex_i1('PRWrWkGI', 'flytrex log') %> you'll see the circles I asked it to fly autonomously.

 I note that the horizon is off on a couple - I'll have to look into that.

 <embed-youtube id="x5rsRyfv9ZE"></embed-youtube>